Spin(7) metrics from K\"ahler Geometry: Introduction

-In the case of $(\C^\times)^2$ action, we show that a completely analogous theory holds.
-We show that the general problem of constructing a $Spin(7)$ metric can be reduced to choosing a positive harmonic function and solving a single PDE in dimension $2$.
+In the case of a $(\C^\times)^2$ action, we show that a similar theory holds.
+We show that the general problem of constructing a $Spin(7)$ metric can be reduced to choosing a positive harmonic function and solving a single PDE on a (real) $2$-dimensional surface $\Sigma^2$ with trivial first Chern class.
 From this we are able to construct explicit examples of $Spin(7)$ metrics starting from just an elliptic curve and the punctured complex plane.
 In contrast to the previous situation, the horizontal lift of the $\mathbb{T}^2 \subset (\C^\times)^2$ action on $P^6$ does not preserve the $Spin(7)$-structure.
-Thus, our examples correspond to torus bundles over torus bundles; which we aptly call `nilbundles'.
+Thus, our examples correspond to torus bundles over torus bundles, which we aptly call `nilbundles'.
 In particular, our examples differ from those discovered by Madsen and Swann in the context of toric $Spin(7)$ manifolds \cite{MadsenSwann} which instead have $\mathbb{T}^4$ symmetry.